Jack Gilbert: Personal life

 Much of Gilbert's work is about his relationships with women.
 While in Italy, he met Gianna Gelmetti, a romantic partner who appears frequently in his work.
 The relationship ended after a year.
 Gilbert was a close friend of the poet Linda Gregg, whom he met when she was nineteen and his student in San Francisco, and with whom he was in a relationship for six years.
 Of the poet, Gregg once said, "All Jack ever wanted to know was that he was awake—that the trees in bloom were almond trees—and to walk down the road to get breakfast.
 He never cared if he was poor or had to sleep on a park bench."

 He was also in a significant long-term relationship with the poet Laura Ulewicz during the late fifties and early sixties in San Francisco.
 Ulewicz was a great influence on his early work; in fact much of his characteristic style for which he later became known came directly from her, and his first book was dedicated to her.
-Gilbert also was in a relationship with Michiko Nogami, another former student and a Japanese language instructor 21 years his junior, about whom he wrote many of his poems.
+Gilbert was married to Michiko Nogami, another former student and a Japanese language instructor 21 years his junior, about whom he wrote many of his poems.
 Nogami died of cancer at the age of 36, in 1982.
-Gilbert died on November 13, 2012 in Berkeley, California.
+Gilbert died on November 13, 2012, in Berkeley, California.
 He was 87.